Persulfide: Chemical properties

-Nonetheless, persulfides are often kinetically stable.

-The S-H bond is both more acidic and more fragile than in thiols.
-This can be seen in the bond dissociation energy of a typical persulfide, which is 22 kcal/mol weaker than a typical thiol, and the lower pK_{a} of about 6.2 for persulfides compared to 7.5 for thiols.
+Hydropersulfides, as with catenated sulfur species in general, are thermodynamically unstable with respect to loss of elemental sulfur:RSSH → RSH + 1/8 S_{8}The S-H bond is both more acidic and more fragile than in thiols.
+Hydropersulfides are on average between 1 and 3 pK_{a} units more acidic than their corresponding thiols, occupying a range of 4.6 to 6.3 for the biologically relevant thiols.
 Thus, persulfides exist predominantly in the ionized form at neutral pH.
+However, the self-reactivity of hydropersulfides makes reliabie quantification of their pK_{a} values difficult.

+The bond dissociation energy of a typical hydropersulfide is 22 kcal/mol weaker than a typical thiol, and the lower pK_{a} of about 6.2 for persulfides compared to 7.5 for thiols.
 This effect is attributed to the stability of the RSS· radical.

-Structure and reactions
+Structure and reactivity

-The structure of trityl persulfide has been determined by X-ray crystallography.
-The S-S bond length is 204 picometers and the C-S-S-H dihedral angle is 82°.
-These parameters are unexceptional.
-(C_{6}H_{5})_{3}CSSH behaves as a source of sulfur, illustrated by its reaction with triphenylphosphine to give triphenylphosphine sulfide and triphenylmethanethiol: